Package 'tximeta'

 • files - character, paths of quantification files

-if coldata is a vector, it is assumed to be the paths of quantification files and unique sample names are created
+• names - character, sample names if coldata is a vector, it is assumed to be the paths of quantification files and unique sample names are created

 type

-what quantifier was used (see tximport)
+what quantifier was used, see tximport::tximport()

 txOut

-whether to output transcript-level data. tximeta is designed to have transcript-level output with Salmon, so default is TRUE, and it's recommended to use summarizeToGene following tximeta for gene-level summarization.
+whether to output transcript-level data. tximeta is designed to have transcript-level output with salmon, so default is TRUE, and it's recommended to use summarizeToGene following tximeta for gene-level summarization.
 For an alevin file, tximeta will import the gene level counts ignoring this argument (alevin produces only gene-level quantification).

 skipMeta